 Use good-quality hair care products

 Use only good-quality natural pregnancy shampoos and conditioners for hair care which are tested-safe for you and your baby.
 A good & natural hair shampoo will clean your scalp and hair strands thoroughly and prevent scalp allergies and infection.
 In addition, use a nutrient-rich pregnancy conditioner that provides nourishment to the hair follicles, prevents hair fall, and restores sheen & health.
-Try our Natural, Toxin-Free Protein pregnancy Shampoo which has Gentle, Low-Lathering Coconut-Based Cleansers to clean your hair with the Natural Proteins from Wheat and Silk strengthen, moisturise and help reduce the damage caused by harsh chemicals and pollution.
+Try The Moms Co.
+Natural, Toxin-Free Protein pregnancy Shampoo which has Gentle, Low-Lathering Coconut-Based Cleansers to clean your hair with the Natural Proteins from Wheat and Silk strengthen, moisturise and help reduce the damage caused by harsh chemicals and pollution.

 Apart from the above tips, do consult your doctor to add supplements to your diet to check for any deficiency.
 Take proper medications to treat underlying conditions that could be the cause of hair loss.